dart-lang/site-www/src/language/isolates.md

 ### `ReceivePort` and `SendPort`

-This long-lived communication between isolates is set up with two classes (in addition to Isolate): ReceivePort and SendPort.
+This long-lived communication between isolates is set up with two classes (in addition to Isolate): `ReceivePort` and `SendPort`.
 These ports are the only way isolates can communicate with each other.

+A `ReceivePort` is an object that handles messages that are sent from other isolates, and those messages are sent via a `SendPort`.

+Ports behave similarly to streams.
+You can think of sendport and receiveport like stream's StreamController and listeners, respecitively.
+A sendport is like a StreamController because...
+A Receiveport is like a stream listener because...

+Ports behave similarly to [`Stream`][], You can think of a `SendPort` and `RecievePort` like Stream's `StreamController` and listeners, respectively.
-Ports behave similarly to Streams, in which the StreamController or Sink is created in one isolate, and the listener is set up in the other isolate.
-In this analogy, the StreamController is called a SendPort, and you can “add” messages with the [`send()` method][].
-ReceivePorts are the listeners, and when these listeners receive a new message, they call a provided callback with the message as an argument.
+A `SendPort` is like a `StreamController` because you "add" messages to them with the [`send()` method][], and those messages are handled by a listener, in this case the `ReceivePort`.
+Additionally, handling messages received by the `RecievePort` is done by calling a provided callback with the message as an argument.

 [`send()` method]: {{site.dart-api}}/{{site.data.pkg-vers.SDK.channel}}/dart-isolate/SendPort/send.html
+[Streams]: /guides/libraries/library-tour#stream

 #### Setting up ports